0xBoringWozniak/geneticOptimizer/README.md

 ### How to install

-after installing package geneticOptimizer in env - it can be done, for instance, with the help of github actions, PyCharm or manually from github repo.
+install package geneticOptimizer in env - it can be done, for instance, with the help of github actions, PyCharm or manually from github repo.